MaibornWolff/SecObserve/docs/integrations/source_code_repositories.md

 ## Setting the repository in a product

 When creating or editing a product, the field `Repository prefix` can be set.
-This needs to be the prefix of the URL to show a file in the repository, including the branch.
-For GitLab it is something like `https://gitlab.maibornwolff.de/secobserve/secobserve/-/blob/dev`, for GitHub it looks like `https://github.com/MaibornWolff/codecharta/blob/main`.
+This needs to be the prefix of the URL to show a file in the repository.
+If the observations of the product have the branch set, then for GitLab it is something like `https://gitlab.maibornwolff.de/secobserve/secobserve/-/blob`, for GitHub it looks like `https://github.com/MaibornWolff/codecharta/blob`.
+If the observations don't have the branch set, then a branch need to be part of the repository prefix.

 ![Repository integration](../assets/images/screenshot_repository_1.png)